 4 Best Golf Resorts & Courses in Sedona, AZ

 If you are looking for a golf getaway or even just a getaway that includes some time golfing, this is the perfect destination.
-Off the course, the list of things to do in Sedona ranges from hot air balloon rides to Jeep tours, some of the best hiking in Arizona, mountain biking, and even tours of ancient cliff dwellings.
+Off the course, the list of things to do in Sedona ranges from hot air balloon rides to Jeep tours.
+In addition, you can enjoy mountain biking and touring ancient cliff dwellings, and the hiking trails in Sedona offer some of the best hiking in Arizona.

-Plan your golf vacation our list of the top golf courses and resorts in Sedona.
+Plan your golf vacation with our list of the top golf courses and resorts in Sedona.

 1. Sedona Golf Resort

 The Sedona Golf Resort boasts a championship par-71 course.
 Stretching over 6,646 yards, this course has views at every turn.
 A relatively challenging track, the course rolls through the Oak Creek River valley and ensures that you need to be on your game.

 However, keeping your concentration focused will be difficult due to the distraction of the spectacular red rocks that surround you.
 Playing here is like golfing through the Grand Canyon.
 Elevated tee boxes not only allow you to break out the big guns and swing away but also provide panoramic views of the surrounding areas.